Registration is open, the deadline to participate is September 24th.

-Each contestant who advances to the Final Round on November 4th will win a $250 cash prize.
+Each contestant who advances to the Final Round will win a $250 cash prize.
 There will be additional prizes for:

-- $500 dollars for 1st place (decided by judges), and funded to travel to Midwestern Association of Graduate Schools (MAGS) 2016 conference
+- $500 dollars for 1st place (decided by judges), and option for funded to travel to Midwestern Association of Graduate Schools (MAGS) 2019

 - $250 for honorable mention (decided by judges)